HashimHS/grounding_sam_ros/README.md

 ## Original Repository
 Check out the original repository of the model at [IDEA-Research/Grounded-Segment-Anything](https://github.com/IDEA-Research/Grounded-Segment-Anything).

+## Compatibility
+- Tested on ROS Noetic

+## Hardware Requirements
+- A GPU with a minimum of 8 GB VRAM for Grounded SAM or 4 GB for the Grounding Dino model alone.

 ## Installation
 To install and use this ROS service server, follow these steps: